DoktorShift/tpos_receipt_print/README.md

 ## Contribute:
 You want to contribute but lack of skillz?
 You can [Donate](https://timecatcher.lnbits.de/tipjar/31) to enhance the bounty and make it attractive for developer to code this.
+Funds will be send by me to the dev since the printer function is merged into lnbits main.

 ## Restrictions